QSAN: A Near-term Achievable Quantum Self-Attention Network: Quantum Self-Attention Network

-\textbf{Measurements}: Combined measurements.
+\textbf{Step 9}: combined measurements.
 This step is measured with skill.
-Choosing the full output qubit of Eq. (\ref{CNOT_V}) and one of the qubits in Eq. (\ref{go}), the corresponding word vector can be formed, which also conforms to the reality that the output has 1 more dimension than the input.
+Choosing the full output qubit of Eq. (\ref{CNOT_V}) and one of the qubits in Eq. (\ref{go}), the corresponding output can be formed, which also conforms to the reality that the output has 1 more qubit than the input.
 If the dimensionality is to be guaranteed to be the same, a layer of neural network can be used.

+In general, with the detailed design of the 9 steps, QSAN can not only prevent the measurement in the middle process to ensure the calculation with quantum data until the advent of Step 9, but also compress the number of measurements when Step 9 arrives.